nfdi-de/chem-dcat-ap/CONTRIBUTING.md

 ## Code of Conduct

-The dcat-4C-ap team strives to create a welcoming environment for editors, users and other contributors.
+The chem-dcat-ap team strives to create a welcoming environment for editors, users and other contributors.
 Please carefully read our [Code of Conduct](CODE_OF_CONDUCT.md).